 - Mass schooling should result in cognitive improvements on the population level ( i.e., the Flynn effect (Trahan et. al., 2014) and also impact outcomes in other social environments such as the mass education-population health hypothesis by Baker et al., (2011) and changes in job content over time.

 In the next section of their paper, the authors highlighted three strains of neuroscience findings to illustrate how formal schooling additionally impacts naturally occurring human cognitive development over time:

 - Neural plasticity

 - schooling impacts on literate and illiterate population

 - Educational impact on learning in typically developing children and adolescents

-I would like to go a step further to propose that school and education serves the function of human development from a broader level of analysis, and therefore requires collaboration with all other stakeholders such as researchers, parents, policy makers, businesses and students themselves.
-It is only when common grounds and goals between all stake holders are found through considerations of the whole that the brain-mind-education partnership can truly take off to produce meaningful outcomes.
+I would like to go a step further to propose that school and education serve the function of human development from a broader level of analysis, and therefore requires collaboration with all stakeholders such as researchers, parents, policymakers, businesses, employers, and students themselves.
+It is only when common grounds and goals between all stakeholders are found through the considerations of the whole system that the brain-mind-education partnership can truly take off to produce meaningful outcomes.

 Baker, D. P., Leon, J., Smith Greenaway, E. G., Collins, J., & Movit, M. (2011).
 The education effect on population health: a reassessment.
 Population and development review, 37(2), 307–332. https://doi.org/10.1111/j.1728-4457.2011.00412.x

 Trahan, L. H., Stuebing, K. K., Fletcher, J. M., & Hiscock, M. (2014).
 The Flynn effect: a meta-analysis.
 Psychological bulletin, 140(5), 1332–1360. https://doi.org/10.1037/a0037173